djboboch/DBL-HTI-Webtech-10D/README.md

 Running the server:
 1. Locate the directory with package.json
-2. Open terminal or cmd and run npm install
+2. Open terminal or cmd and run `npm install` to install all the dependencies
-3. Now run pip install ete3 six
+3. Now run `pip install ete3 six`
-4. Now run npm start
+4. Now run `npm start`

 The server is now running on port 3000